DeltaOS2/darksky.widget/ReadMe.md

-# Weather Underground Widget
+# DarkSky Widget
 ([Zur deutschen Version][1])
-A Übersicht widget to display the current weather for a location along with the option of a single and up to a 7-day forecast.
+A Übersicht widget to display the current weather for a location along with the option of a single and up to a 8-day forecast.
 To use it you need a apiKey from [darksky][2], which can be obtained for free by registering on their website as developer.
 The free apiKey is restricted to 1000 calls per day.
 The widget refresh is set by default to 15 minutes (96 times per day).
 The widget is usable in the Englisch and the German language.